KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-Fill-the-data-in-your-customized-template.md

 ---
-title: "Fill the data in your customized template"
+title: "Fill your data in the data collection spreadsheet"
 teaching: 10 mins
 exercises: 20 mins